 12. Can stress increase back pain?

 Yes.
-Stress increases muscle tension and pain sensitivity, which can amplify back discomfort.
+Stress increases muscle tension and may heighten pain sensitivity, which can worsen existing back discomfort.

 13. Are back braces better than stretching?

-Braces may help short term, but long-term reliance can weaken muscles.
-Active rehabilitation is usually more beneficial.
+Back braces may provide temporary support, but long-term dependence can weaken muscles.
+Active rehabilitation, including stretching and strengthening exercises, is usually more beneficial.

 14. How hard should I push during a stretch?